KyuubiRan/HollowKnightSilksongCheatMod/README.md

 Use [BepInEx](https://github.com/BepInEx/BepInEx) to load this mod.

+### For OSX Apple Silicon

+Add this to your Steam launch options:
+`/usr/bin/arch -x86_64 /bin/bash "/full/path/to/run_bepinex.sh" %command%`

 ## Build

 Copy the `Directory.Build.props.template` to `Directory.Build.props` and set the `GamePath` to your game path.